OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 This relates to client registration that the TPP does with each ASPSP.

-The OBIE Standard is silent on Client registration and De-registration.
+The OBL Standard is silent on Client registration and De-registration.
 It is up to ASPSPs to decide their approach in alignment with FAPI and OpenId Connect.

 ### **Is it possible to amend or revoke a standing order (SO) or scheduled payment (FDP)?**